pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 ## Task 2: Opening the base WKT UI Project

-This Virtual Machine have *WebLogic Server*, *docker*, *helm*, *kubectl*, *JDK* installed.
-So we created a WKT Project *`base_project.wktproj`* for you, which already specified the installation directory for these softwares.
-You don't need to fill those values.

-In this task, we open a pre created  *`base_project.wktproj`* project.
-We see the different settings in *Project Settings* section.
+For simplicity of lab, we created *`base_project.wktproj`*, which preset the location of docker, Java and Oracle Home.
+In this task, we open  *`base_project.wktproj`* project.

 1. Click *Activities* and then select the icon for *WebLogic Kubernetes Toolkit UI*.
     ![Open WKTUI](images/OpenWKTUI.png)